aaronlrv/cv-app/README.md

 ## How to Use

-Use the Github pages environment and view the latest deployment of the project
+Use this link to access the live preview link: https://aaronlrv.github.io/cv-app/

 ## Tech/ Framework Used
 <p align="left">